-Tips On Things To Avoid During Home Loan Process
+Things To Avoid During Home Loan Process To Close On Time

-This BLOG On Tips On Things To Avoid During Home Loan Process Was UPDATED On June 22, 2017
+This BLOG On Things To Avoid During Home Loan Process To Close On Time Was UPDATED On December 6th, 2018

-- Borrowers need to be super careful from the time a mortgage loan approval has been issued to the time the loan has closed.
+- Borrowers need to be super careful from the time a mortgage approval has been issued to the time the loan has closed

-- Mortgage lenders will ask for updated bank statements and want to see a history of bank deposits and withdrawals.
+- Lenders will ask for updated bank statements and want to see a history of bank deposits and withdrawals

 Monitor Bank Accounts

 Always cooperate with your mortgage lender’s requests for documentation, even though it might seem petty.